North Carolina Health Professional Supply Data

 Add a Layer

-Notes: Data include active, licensed dentists in practice in North Carolina as of October 31 of each year.
-Dentist data are derived from the North Carolina State Board of Dental Examiners.
+Notes: Data include active, licensed practical nurses in practice in North Carolina as of October 31 of each year.
+Licensed practical nurse data are derived from the North Carolina Board of Nursing.
 Population census data and estimates are downloaded from the North Carolina Office of State Budget and Management via NC LINC and are based on US Census data.

 Welcome!